 Operating Revenues and Expenses - The Authority's operating revenues and expenses consist of revenues earned and expenses incurred relating to the operation and maintenance of its System.
 Operating revenues for fares are recognized as the vehicles pass through the toll system.
-Prepayments on account are recorded as deferred fare revenue.
+Prepayments on account are recorded as unearned fare revenue.
 Concession rental income is recognized based on the terms of the rental agreements.
-Net fare revenue is net of credit card fees of \$2,492,440 and \$2,383,238 for 2018 and 2017, respectively.
+Net fare revenue is net of credit card fees of \$2,604,773 and \$2,492,440 for 2019 and 2018, respectively.